 If you’re looking to go the other way – here’s how to GET to Phu Quoc – from Cambodia, Hanoi, and Ho Chi Minh City.

-Ferries leave Phu Quoc from 0710 and take around 2 hours and there are up to 7 crossings a day.
+Ferries leave Phu Quoc starting at 07:10 and take around 2 hours and there are up to 7 crossings a day.

 Phu Quoc to Ha Tien Ferry Times